phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 646664
+#Total Number of Tweets: 1364209
-#Number of Clinton Tweets: 474260
+#Number of Trump Tweets: 647406
-#Number of Rubio Tweets: 184682
+#Number of Clinton Tweets: 474540
-#Number of Sanders Tweets: 179179
+#Number of Rubio Tweets: 184804
-#Number of Carson Tweets: 101437
+#Number of Sanders Tweets: 179364
-#Number of Bush Tweets: 67761
+#Number of Carson Tweets: 101529
-#Total Number of Tweets:
+#Number of Bush Tweets: 67856
 ---